1921 Centre Praying Colonels football team: Awards and honors

 The 1921 team produced the most stars for Centre's all-time team.
 Red Roberts was a first-team Walter Camp All-America selection, just the fourth in Southern history.
 Bo McMillin made Camp's second team and is recognized as a consensus All-American.
 McMillin was a unanimous All-Southern selection.
 Red Roberts made composite All-Southern, and Kubale and Snoddy made some selections.

 Championships

 The Colonels were recognized by writers generally as champions of the South.
 Georgia Tech, Georgia, and Vanderbilt split the SIAA championship.
 Centre was arguably the strongest of the four, for as one publication reads: "Out of eleven games against eastern teams, Centre and Georgia Tech furnished the only two victories and Tech was later trounced by Penn State."
 For Georgia coach Herman Stegeman, the contest for the theoretical title of greatest Southern team was between Centre, Georgia Tech, and Georgia.
 Fuzzy Woodruff explains that Centre "belonged to no governing association" with several players thereby accused of professionalism, and Tech was picked as champion "through force of habit".

 Personnel

 Depth chart

-The following chart provides a visual depiction of Centre's lineup during the 1921 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Centre's lineup during the 1921 season with games started at the position reflected in parentheses.
 The chart mimics a single wing on offense.